1 cup black gram (urad) dal, skinned

 Grind rice to the consistency of cream of rice in blender or Ultra Grind.

 Grind urad to a fine paste, and then grind together until mixed well.
 You can simply add the dal to the ground rice mix in an Ultra Grinder, but I don’t recommend this trick in a blender.
+Stir in the salt with a spoon.

-Place in a clean bowl, cover with plastic wrap or foil, and put in a warm place to ferment until double in bulk.
+Note: Alternate method for people who don’t have Instant Pots: If you don’t have a yogurt maker, place batter in a clean bowl, cover with plastic wrap or foil, and put in a warm place to ferment until double in bulk.
 A good place is an oven pre-warmed to 130-160 degrees Fahrenheit and kept warm by a 40 watt light bulb in an automotive trouble light.
 An ice chest warmed with the trouble light will work as well.

 Some people substitute rava (sooji, cream of wheat) for rice, especially in colder climates like the Frisco Bay Area, because their batter doesn’t rise.
 This is an unnecessary compromise, and people so inclined may just has well go to the Pasand Restaurant and eat their idli bricks.